Instructions Reference

 #Primary Source Streaming

-The simplest way to enable streaming is to declare a streamable mode for the primary input document.
-When the default mode (or a named mode) is streamable, the XSLT processor reads the principal source document through an XmlReader rather than building a full in-memory tree:
+The simplest way to enable streaming declares a streamable mode for the primary input document.
+When the default mode, or a named mode, is streamable, the processor reads the principal source document through an XmlReader.
+It does not build a full in-memory tree:

 <xsl:stylesheet xmlns:xsl="http://www.w3.org/1999/XSL/Transform" version="3.0">